 One of the Program’s many goals is to offset the cost of obtaining a law degree for future public interest lawyers.
 It is expected that Fellows will hold a public interest job for the first three years after graduation.
 Fellows who enter a career other than public interest during the first three years out of law school incur a moral obligation to repay all or a portion of the funding received from the Program.
 This repayment will take the form of a donation to the Program fund, so that the Program can continue for other students interested in pursuing public interest law.

 The Rubin-Presser Social Justice Fellowship Program is highly selective and seeks law students of exceptional ability.
-Only entering first-year day and evening students may apply.
+You must have already received an offer of admission for the fall 2023 entering class to apply.
+Both day and evening division students are eligible to apply.

 For information about the application process please contact: Johanne Johnston, Assistant Dean for Admissions & Financial Aid, at email@example.com or 215-204-3659.

-For information on the Scholars Program and public interest activities at the law school, please contact Lisa Hurlbutt, Director of Public Interest Programs, at firstname.lastname@example.org or 215-204-3705.
+For information on the Social Justice Fellows Program and public interest activities at the law school, please contact Jorge Godoy, Director of Public Interest Programs, at firstname.lastname@example.org or 215-204-3705.